HADAS496/comics-and-Reaganomics-/index.md

 include aside.html
 class="left"
 width="50%"
 text="Crazy is exactly what I am!
 My legal residence is a home for the criminally insane!
 I’m genuine, card-carrying Lock-you-up-throw-away-the-key LUNATIC!
+I can do whatever I want because I’m not legally responsible for my actions… the state is!”"
+%}

+ as in the Joker #4, when he proudly tells his kidnappee: "Crazy is exactly what I am!
+My legal residence is a home for the criminally insane!
+I’m genuine, card-carrying Lock-you-up-throw-away-the-key LUNATIC!
 I can do whatever I want because I’m not legally responsible for my actions… the state is!”" [^note424]

 [^note424]: Elliot Shimmagin, "A Gold Star for The Joker," *Joker* #4 December 1975, p.
 10.
-%}

- as in the Joker #4, when he proudly tells his kidnappee: “

 {% include figure.html
   class="center"